garage door

 If the entire door is badly worn, faded in an unsightly manner, heavily damaged, or completely non-functional, you may have to get the whole garage door replaced.

 However, in many cases, the wear or damage is localized to a specific area or two.
-That means you’ll likely be able to get the damaged garage door panel(s) replaced instead of the entire door itself.
+That means you’ll likely be able to get the damaged garage door’s inside panels replaced instead of the entire door itself.
 Getting individual garage door sections replaced is generally much more cost-effective than getting a completely new door.

 In some cases, however, getting a single garage door replaced entirely is the right choice.
 If integral, structural components of the door are irreparably damaged, a whole new door might be in order.
 Or, if you decide you’d rather invest in a higher-quality door that will look beautiful and last longer, you might choose to scrap your old door and get a new one.